kperath/k8s_the_hard_way/docs/03-compute-resources.md

   --range 10.240.0.0/24
 ```

-> The `10.240.0.0/24` IP address range can host up to 254 compute instances.
+> The `10.240.0.0/24` IP address range can host up to 254 compute instances (not 255 because that includes the network id `10.240.0.0`).

 ### Firewall Rules

-Create a firewall rule that allows internal communication across all protocols:
+Create a firewall rule that allows internal communication across **all protocols**:

 ```
 gcloud compute firewall-rules create kubernetes-the-hard-way-allow-internal \